This document will show you how to store Vert.x Web Sessions in Infinispan.

 |

-create a Vertx
+create a Vertx context, then

-deploy ServerVerticle
+deploy ServerVerticle.

 You can run the application from:

-your IDE, by running the main
+your IDE, by running the main method from the ServerVerticle class, or

-with Maven: mvn compile exec:java
+with Maven: mvn compile exec:java, or

-(Linux, macOS) or gradle run
+with Gradle: ./gradlew run (Linux, macOS) or gradle run (Windows).

 Browse to http://localhost:8080.
 If you request this page for the first time, the session creation time should be the same as the page generation time.